Ed. — This story ran in print on Nov. 9. It was archived online on Dec. 29. It has been updated since with official returns.

 COURTHOUSE — Barbara Henley, a Pungo farmer who has represented Virginia Beach’s southern communities for much of the past four decades, won reelection to the City Council in the Princess Anne District on Tuesday, Nov.
 6.

-Burton, despite withdrawing due to family reasons and urging supporters to back Worst, gained about a half percent of votes cast.
+Burton, despite withdrawing due to family reasons and urging supporters to back Worst, gained about 2.9 percent of votes cast.
 He sought the district seat unsuccessfully four years ago against Henley.

 “I’m elated and humbled at the same time,” Henley said on Election Night, while gathered with family and supporter at Tapped Crafthouse in Red Mill Commons.
 “It’s overwhelming.
 The numbers are good, particularly with this really, really strange election.”

 Henley performed well across the city, losing few precincts, according to initial returns.
 She said she thought Worst benefitted from his association with Moss and among some conservative voters.
 Henley also won Sandbridge, where Kwasny had been backed by a number of players in the rental industry and Henley has faced criticism about the city’s ongoing effort to regulate short-term rentals.

 “Yes,” Henley noted, smiling, before adding that she would represent the entire community, though divisions remain in Sandbridge.